Alarmod/MRI_MedicalAnalysis/ExtractYoloObjectsFromDICOM/README.md

 2. To generate training and testing datasets in Yolo format, run _ExtractYoloObjectsFromDICOM.exe 0_

-3. You have also the ability to directly convert directories with IMA-files into YOLO format, with further processing using an artificial neural network:
+3. You have also the ability to directly convert directories with IMA-files into YOLO format with further processing using an artificial neural network:

 _ExtractYoloObjectsFromDICOM.exe convert ./dataset/_